PointCloudLibrary/pcl/doc/tutorials/content/writing_new_classes.rst

-Note that at this point we haven't declared the PCL_INSTANTIATE template for `BilateralFilter`, nor did we actually implement the pure virtual functions in the abstract class :pcl:`pcl::Filter<pcl::Filter>` so attemping to compile the code will result in errors like::
+Note that at this point we haven't declared the PCL_INSTANTIATE template for `BilateralFilter`, nor did we actually implement the pure virtual functions in the abstract class :pcl:`pcl::Filter<pcl::Filter>` so attempting to compile the code will result in errors like::

   filters/src/bilateral.cpp:6:32: error: expected constructor, destructor, or type conversion before ‘(’ token